mainkoon81/Alteryx-project-00-BA/README.md

  - issue2: duplicate data
  - issue3: missing data, remove? or impute? or "multiple imputation + maximum likelihood"-> with R/SAS ?
  - isuue3_1: the fields that have missing datas are "significant predictors"-> with R/SAS ?
- - issue4: outliers
+ - issue4: outliers can be suspected via box-plots by eyeballing. or z-score ?

-#### C. Manipulating rows and columns of data (transposing, aggregation, cross tabulation)
+#### C. Formatting - Manipulating rows, columns (transposing, aggregation, cross tabulation)
+ -

 #### D. Blending data through joins and unions (fuzzy matching, spatial blending to help with spatial analysis)